How Long To Grow an Olive Tree From The Seed? (Growth Timeline)

 When growing an olive tree from the seed, the biggest challenge is to grow that seed to the point when it can be planted to the ground.
 We call them seedlings – tiny olive trees grown enough to be planted.

 Olive seeds are first planted in small cups.
 Mostly, it’ll take about one month for the seed to germinate and start growing.
-From there, it’ll take another 6-7 months for it to become large (trunk should be at least 5mm thick) enough so that you can transport it to pot.
+From there, it’ll take another 6-7 months for it to become large (trunk should be at least 5mm thick) enough so that you can transport it to the pot.

-When you transport the olive stem to the pot, it’ll take another 10 months for it to grow to a healthy seedling that’s ready for planting in the ground.
+When you transport the olive stem to the pot, it’ll take another 10 months for it to grow into a healthy seedling that’s ready for planting in the ground.
 Some varieties can grow a bit faster or a bit slower.

 The most important thing is that the stem reaches at least 80 cm of height, ideally over one meter.
 Also, a trunk should be at least 20 mm thick, and it should have three or four well-developed branches.